Skip to Main Content

 Morning:

-We will drive to Vila Nova de Foz Côa (approx. 20 min) and visit the Museum of Prehistoric Rock Art Site in the Côa Valley.
-Foz Coa is in an area shaped by centuries of human interaction with nature, part of the Parque Arqueológico do Vale do Côa, a UNESCO World Heritage site.
+We will drive on the motorcoach to Vila Nova de Foz Côa and visit the Museum of Prehistoric Rock Art Site in the Côa Valley.
+Foz Coa is in an area shaped by centuries of human interaction with nature, part of the Parque Arqueológico do Vale do Côa, a UNESCO World Heritage Site.
 With a local expert, we will discover the prehistoric history of the Douro Valley, which has been inhabited continuously since the end of the Paleolithic Age.
-After the visit we will transfer to the center of Foz Coa and stroll around and purchase regional products for lunch or have something to eat in a cafe before returning to the hotel.
+After the visit, we will continue to the center of Foz Coa and stroll around and purchase regional products for lunch or have something to eat in a cafe before returning to the hotel.

 Lunch: